Proposals to Adopt, Amend or Repeal Certain AHFSS Regulations

 Animal Health Branch – Proposed Rulemaking

-The Department is proposing an amendment to section 810.1 of Article 11, Chapter 2, Division 2, of Title 3 of the California Code of Regulations, to update the address of the currently approved CEM quarantine facility and add a new approved facility for the University of California Davis, Center for Equine Health, both under the control and management of the University of California Davis.
-The public comment period begins April 15, 2022 and ends on May 31, 2022.
+The Department is proposing the amendment to section 799 under of Article 11, Chapter 2, Division 2, of Title 3 of the California Code of Regulations, to update the interstate movement requirements for VSV susceptible animals during an active outbreak in the United States of VSV.
+The public comment period begins April 28, 2023 and ends on June 12, 2023.
 Any interested person, or his or her duly authorized representative, may submit written comments relevant to the proposed regulatory action to the Department according to the instructions contained in the Notice posted in the documents below.

 Code